Create a wayfinding device that uses speech recognition as the sole form of input.

-To compile a list of destinations to recommend, we perused Yelp for suggestions.
-Based on the kinds of activities we found, we constructed personas which we loosely defined as people who enjoy trying new food, thrills and new experiences, and quiet activities.
+We perused Yelp for possible destinations to recommend.
+Based on the kinds of activities we found, we constructed personas loosely defined as people who enjoy 1) trying new food, 2) thrills and new experiences, and 3) quiet activities.

-We then wanted to identify what type of trip it was: a solo adventure, a hangout with friends, a date, or a family trip.
-We generated up to 3 stops for each occassion and activity preference.
+We then asked what type of trip it was: 1) a solo adventure, 2) a hangout with friends, 3) a date, or 4) a family trip.
+We generated up to 3 stops for each occassion.

-Finally, based on the amount of time the visitor wanted to spend in the neighborhood, we provided one, two, or all of the stops in the final itinerary.
+Finally, based on the visitor's amount of available time, we provided one, two, or all of the stops in the final itinerary.

 Storyboards and journey maps helped us feel out the flow of the questions.
-We designed them intentionally to only prompt for one-word answers, to minimize chances for detection error.
+We designed them intentionally to only prompt for one-word answers, to minimize chances for input error.

 We also wanted our device to be accessible on-site for public use.
 A kiosk fit this description well.

 The speech-based interface was a constraint that pushed me to think about interactions more particular to a voice UI.
 For example, we realized that the chance of input error with voice was higher than with touch, so we designed for short answers.
 When writing questions, we needed to identify what we were asking at each step.